brendanberg/L/introduction.md

 __The Condition Operator__

-	> = if number == 42 then
+	> if number == 42 then
-	-     print "Life, universe, everything"
+	-     "Life, universe, everything"
 	- else
-	-     print "Sorry"
+	-     "Sorry"
 	Life, universe, everything

-Conditional expressions evaluate a consequent if a condition is not `False`, `_`, `''`, or `0`, and may evaluate an optional alternate if the condition is `False`, `_`, `''`, or `0`.
+Conditional expressions evaluate a consequent if a condition is not a zero value, and may evaluate an optional alternate if the condition is any non-zero value.
 The consequent and alternate may be blocks which are evaluated as dictated by the truth value of the condition.

+	> if False then "No"
+	_

+A conditional expression with no alternate will evaluate to bottom (`_`) if the condition is not true.

 Interestingly, specifying blocks for the consequent and alternate avoids the dangling else problem.
 If a nested if expression is on one line, the precedence rules for identifier application force the `else` keyword to bind to the inner expression.
 That is, the `else` belongs to the `if` that immediately precedes it.